This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 If the snail does not smell pungent and dead, you’re fine to put it back in the aquarium because it’s not dead.

 - Check for obvious causes of death.
 Although this method is straightforward, you need to make sure you’ve checked for all obvious causes or signs of death.
-If the shell of the snail is empty, or the snail’s falling out and not responding to you picking up the shell, it’s dead.
+If the snail’s shell is empty, or the snail’s falling out and not responding to you picking up the shell, it’s dead.
 This also goes for crushed shells.

-When a snail has passed, the body of the aquarium snail will shrink making the shell look dull.
-Also, the snail will no longer be able to hold on to its shell, which means that the snail could fall out of it.
+When a snail has passed, the aquarium snail’s body will shrink, making the shell look dull.
+Also, the snail will no longer hold on to its shell, which means that the snail could fall out of it.
 All these signs are indicators the water snail sadly has passed away.

 - Carefully pull on the trapdoor of a snail.
-When we’re talking about some bigger snail varieties like mystery or apple snails, there is another way.
+There is another way when we’re talking about some larger snail varieties like mystery or apple snails.
 You can carefully tug at the trapdoor of the snail.
 If you feel resistance, your snail is still alive.

-If the trapdoor is able to open, your snail has died.
+If the trapdoor can open, your snail has died.

 - Move the snail to a new environment.
 An effective way to entice a snail to show itself is to move it to a new environment.
 Options are another (smaller) aquarium or a plastic container filled with aquarium water.
 The different water parameters could make the snail curious and make it want to explore.